Photo: Erik McLean, Pexels

 The most beautiful ice rinks & tips for your winter

-When temperatures drop and Berlin transforms into a sea of lights with the scent of almonds and mulled wine, it's the best time to go ice skating in Berlin.
-Whether you want to take a leisurely few laps, are looking for a romantic winter date idea, or want to take a sporty break from sightseeing with friends, the capital offers plenty of highlights for the 2025/2026 ice skating season in Berlin.
+When temperatures drop and Berlin transforms into a sea of lights with the scent of almonds and mulled wine, it's the best time to go ice skating.
+Whether you want to take a leisurely few laps, are looking for a romantic winter date idea, or want to take a sporty break from sightseeing with friends.
+The capital offers a variety of indoor and outdoor ice rinks, each with its own charm, from child-friendly and cozy to adventurous.

 In this article, you'll find out where the best places to ice skate in Berlin are, which ice rinks are particularly popular, whether you can rent skates, and how to easily reach all locations by public transport – perfect for your visit with the EasyCityPass Berlin.